bonitasoft/bonita-doc/md/ldap-synchronizer.md

 Supported values: user names separated by commas.
 * bonita\_user\_role: specifies the role assigned to Bonita users.
 Default value: user
-* bonita\_deactivate\_users: optional parameter that specifies whether the tool should deactivate Bonita BPM users who are not present in LDAP.
+* bonita\_deactivate\_users: optional parameter that specifies whether the tool should deactivate Bonita users who are not present in LDAP.
-When bonita\_deactivate\_users is set to true, a Bonita BPM user who is not present in LDAP is deactivated.
-The user are not removed from Bonita BPM, but they cannot start process instances or do tasks.
+When bonita\_deactivate\_users is set to true, a Bonita user who is not present in LDAP is deactivated.
+The user are not removed from Bonita, but they cannot start process instances or do tasks.
-Note: If a user is deactivated in Bonita BPM but present in LDAP, the tool always activates the user.
+Note: If a user is deactivated in Bonita but present in LDAP, the tool always activates the user.
 Supported values: true or false
 Default value: true
 * allow\_recursive\_groups: optional parameter that specifies whether sub-groups should also be synchronized.
 The operation does not preserve the group hierarchy however, and the LDAP sub-groups will be created at root level in Bonita organization.